 - Planning and preparing healthy and balanced meals to provide seniors with all the energy necessary to stay active

 - And much more!

-Contact Absolute Companion Care, providers of dementia care in Towson, MD and the surrounding areas, at 410-357-9640 to schedule a complimentary in-home consultation and discover how we can help improve brain health for seniors to make 2020 the greatest year yet for a senior you love!
+Contact Absolute Companion Care, providers of senior in home care in Baltimore and the surrounding areas, at 410-357-9640 to schedule a complimentary in-home consultation and discover how we can help improve brain health for seniors to make 2020 the greatest year yet for a senior you love!